 LOCATION: View Fener Beach on Wikimapia

-Fener Beach is a big windsurfing and kite-surfing meeting point, because, like Palamut, it is on an exposed segment of the coastline.
+Summary: Fener Beach (also referred to as Kemer Beach) is a big windsurfing and kite-surfing meeting point, because, like Palamut, it is on an exposed segment of the coastline.
 Just round the bend past the Lighthouse, you can pull off the road to access the beach, where you’ll find a restaurant, also called, Fener Beach.

 LOCATION: View Meteor Beach on Wikimapia